MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_deinitialize.md

 ## -description

-The **EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_DEINITIALIZE** callback is used by the driver to do any de-initialiation of a composite circuit when it is de-initialized by ACX Manager.
+The **EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_DEINITIALIZE** callback is used by the driver to do any de-initialization of a composite circuit when it is de-initialized by ACX Manager.

 ## -parameters